 What is Arrhythmia?

 Arrhythmia happens when the heart’s electrical signals, which control its rhythm, get disrupted.
-This interference causes the heart to beat irregularly.
+This interference causes the heart to beat abnormally.
 There are different types of arrhythmias:

 - Tachycardia: The heart beats too fast, usually over 100 beats per minute.

-- Atrial Fibrillation (AFib): This common type causes fast and irregular beats in the heart’s upper chambers.
+- Atrial Fibrillation (AFib): This causes fast and irregular beats in the heart’s upper chambers.
 It also increases the risk of blood clots and stroke.
+Modifiable risk factors for developing atrial fibrillation include: high blood pressure, diabetes, obesity, sedentary lifestyle, sleep apnea, alcohol use, and smoking.

 - Ventricular Fibrillation: A severe type of arrhythmia, it creates chaotic heartbeats that can cause sudden cardiac arrest if untreated.

 - Premature Beats: These extra heartbeats can occur in healthy people.
-Though usually harmless, frequent extra beats may need attention.
+Though usually harmless, premature beats can be associated with other forms of heart disease or very frequent extra beats require attention.

 Knowing the type of arrhythmia helps doctors choose the best treatment.
 Each type affects the heart differently and poses unique risks.